 Your DoS is responsible for overseeing your entry for the examinations.
 In many subjects, the DoS will organize progress tests and/or mock examination papers at an appropriate point in the year.
 Take them seriously.

-Just as you are required to see your Tutor at the beginning and end of each term, you must also sign up to see your DoS for a one-to-one meeting to review your academic progress and for you to receive feedback at the start and end of each term.
+You are required to see your DoS for a one-to-one meeting to review your academic progress and for you to receive feedback at the start and end of each term.
 Your DoS will discuss your supervisors’ reports on your work.
 The DoS’s advice will reflect what supervisors have said and your response.
-That is a major reason reason why we attach so much importance to these discussions.
+That is a major reason why we attach so much importance to these discussions.
 Many of the practical arrangements concerning supervisions are made at these meetings.
 Failure to attend causes a disproportionate amount of extra work for the DoS and inconveniences potential supervisors.
 It therefore attracts an automatic fine.

 In most subjects, the DoS will be a Fellow of the College.
 Like all Cambridge colleges, the Selwyn DoS in certain of the smaller subjects is a member of the relevant University Department or a Fellow of another college.
 Details can be found in the list of Fellows of Selwyn.

 The duties of a Director of Studies towards their students are summarized as follows: